• Skip to main content

 5. You will have to create or log in with a WordPress.org account to post in the support forum.

 6. Once you have logged into the support forum, you can create a new topic at the bottom of the page.
-Make sure to give the developer(s) as much information as possible, including a link to your website, to make it easier for them to fix the error.
+Make sure to give the developer(s) as much information as possible, including a link to your website, to make it easier for them to fix the problem.

 Request Support for Premium WordPress Themes